Privacy Policy

 c) USA: https://www.aboutads.info/choices.

-Plug-ins and Embedded Functions as well as Content
+Plug-ins and Embedded Features as well as Content

-We integrate functional and content elements into our online offerings that are obtained from the servers of their respective providers (hereinafter referred to as "third parties").
-This may include graphics, videos, or maps (hereinafter uniformly referred to as "content").
+We integrate functional and content elements into our online offering that are sourced from the servers of their respective providers (hereafter referred to as “third-party providers”).
+This may include graphics, videos, or city maps (uniformly referred to as “content”).

-The integration always requires that the third parties of this content process the users' IP address as they cannot send the content to their browser without the IP address.
-The IP address is thus required for displaying this content or functions.
-We strive to use only those contents whose respective providers apply the IP address solely for the delivery of the content.
-Third parties may also use so-called pixel tags (invisible graphics, also referred to as "web beacons") for statistical or marketing purposes.
-Through the "pixel tags", information such as visitor traffic on the pages of this website can be evaluated.
-The pseudonymous information may also be stored in cookies on users' devices, containing technical information about the browser and operating system, referring websites, visit time, and other data regarding the usage of our online offerings, but may also be connected with such information from other sources.
+The embedding always requires that the third-party providers of this content process the users’ IP address, since they could not send the content to their browser without the IP address.
+The IP address is therefore required for the display of this content or functions.
+We strive to use only such content whose respective providers apply the IP address solely for the delivery of the content.
+Third-party providers may also use so-called pixel tags (invisible graphics, also called “web beacons”) for statistical or marketing purposes.
+Through the “pixel tags,” information, such as visitor traffic on the pages of this website, can be evaluated.
+The pseudonymous information may also be stored in cookies on the users' device and contain technical details about the browser and operating system, referring websites, visiting time, and additional information about the use of our online offering, but may also be linked with information from other sources.

-Notes on Legal Bases: If we ask users for their consent to use third parties, the legal basis for data processing will be consent (Art.
-6 para.
-1 lit. a GDPR, § 25 para.
-1 TTDSG).
-Otherwise, user data will be processed based on our legitimate interests (i.e., interest in efficient, economical, and user-friendly services as well as appealing representation of our offerings) (Art.
-6 para.
-1 lit. f GDPR, § 25 para.
-2 TTDSG).
+Notes on Legal Bases: If we ask users for their consent to use third-party providers (e.g., via a cookie banner), the legal basis for data processing is consent (Art.
+6 (1) (a) GDPR, § 25 (1) TTDSG).
+Otherwise, users’ data will be processed based on our legitimate interests (i.e., interest in efficient, cost-effective, and user-friendly services as well as an appealing representation of our offering) (Art.
+6 (1) (f) GDPR, § 25 (2) TTDSG).

 Engaged Services and Service Providers

-This site uses so-called "Google Fonts" for a uniform presentation of fonts, provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
+This website uses so-called “Google Fonts” for the uniform representation of fonts, provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
 We have embedded the Google Fonts locally on our server.
-Therefore, no connection to Google servers occurs when accessing our website.
+No connection to Google servers occurs when visiting our website.
 No data is transmitted to Google.

 Use of the Meta Pixel (Facebook Pixel)

-On our website, we use the Meta Pixel of Meta Platforms Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (parent company: Meta Platforms Inc., 1601 Willow Road, Menlo Park, CA 94025, USA; "Meta").
-This is an analysis tool that allows us to measure the effectiveness of our advertising measures on the platforms Facebook and Instagram, run targeted advertising (Custom Audiences), and track user activities triggered by our advertisements (conversion measurement).
+On our website, we utilize the Meta Pixel from Meta Platforms Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (parent company: Meta Platforms Inc., 1601 Willow Road, Menlo Park, CA 94025, USA; “Meta”).
+This is an analytical tool that allows us to measure the effectiveness of our advertising measures on Facebook and Instagram platforms, target group-based advertising (Custom Audiences), and track user activity triggered by our advertisements (conversion measurement).

-The Meta Pixel captures information such as the pages you visit, interactions (e.g., clicks), purchases made (if applicable), filled-out forms, and device-specific information (including IP address, browser information, and cookie data).
-This data is transmitted to Meta's servers and stored there, possibly also in the USA.
+The Meta Pixel collects, among other things, information about the pages you visit, interactions (e.g., clicks), purchases made (if applicable), filled-out forms, as well as device-specific information (including IP address, browser information, and cookie data).
+This data is transmitted to Meta servers and stored there, possibly also in the USA.

-The processing occurs exclusively based on your consent in accordance with Art.
-6 para.
-1 lit. a GDPR and § 25 para.
-1 TTDSG, which you grant through our cookie banner and can revoke at any time.
+The processing occurs solely on the basis of your consent according to Art.
+6 (1) (a) GDPR and § 25 (1) TTDSG, which you grant through our cookie banner and can withdraw at any time.

 You can also object to the data collection by the Meta Pixel in your Facebook settings: https://www.facebook.com/settings?tab=ads.
-For more information on data processing by Meta, please refer to Meta's data policy at: https://www.facebook.com/policy.php.
+More information on data processing by Meta can be found in Meta's data policy at: https://www.facebook.com/policy.php.

-If you have granted your consent in accordance with Art.
-6 para.
-1 lit. a) GDPR and § 25 para.
-1 TTDSG (e.g., via a cookie banner or app query), we collect user data about your behavior on our website and within the app (click and display behavior) via our analysis tool Posthog, which we statistically evaluate for internal purposes (website/app optimization, improving user experience).
+If you have given your consent in accordance with Art.
+6 (1) (a) GDPR and § 25 (1) TTDSG (e.g., through cookie banners or app inquiries), we collect user data about your behavior on our website and within the app (click and display behavior) using our analysis tool Posthog, which we statistically evaluate for internal purposes (website/app optimization, improvement of user experience).

-For this, we use functions of the service Posthog Inc., 2261 Market Street #4063, San Francisco, CA 94114, USA.
-Posthog can record and replay your behavior on the website and within the app.
-Your personal data is stored and evaluated – particularly the activity (which pages/functions were used, which elements were clicked).
-Each user is assigned a tracking code (pseudonymized user ID).
-The processed personal data will be stored by PostHog by default on servers within the EU (Frankfurt, Germany).
+For this purpose, we use functions provided by Posthog Inc., 2261 Market Street #4063, San Francisco, CA 94114, USA.
+Posthog can record and playback your behavior on the website and within the app.
+Your personal data is stored and evaluated - in particular, the activity (which pages/functions were used, which elements were clicked).
+Each user is assigned a tracking code (pseudonymous user ID).
+The processed personal data is typically stored by PostHog on servers within the EU (Frankfurt, Germany).
 A transfer to the USA only occurs in exceptional cases.

-The storage of this data occurs as long as it is necessary for the fulfillment of processing purposes or your consent exists.
+The storage of this data will take place as long as necessary to fulfill the processing purposes or until you withdraw your consent.

-PostHog Inc. is certified under the EU-US Data Privacy Framework, ensuring an adequate level of data protection for any data transfers to the USA (https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt0000000POO8AAO&status=Active).
+PostHog Inc. is certified under the EU-US Data Privacy Framework, thereby ensuring an adequate level of data protection for potential data transfers to the USA (https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt0000000POO8AAO&status=Active).

 Chatbot from Pickaxe Project

 We use a chatbot from the provider Pickaxe Project Inc., based in the USA, on our website.
-This chatbot is designed solely to answer general questions about our service.
-To ensure your privacy, the chatbot is configured so that no personal data from you is collected or stored.
-This means we neither store your IP address nor request you to provide personal information to use the chatbot.
-Communication is anonymous.
+This chatbot is solely used to answer general questions about our service.
+To ensure the protection of your privacy, the chatbot is configured in such a way that no personal data from you is collected or stored.
+This means that we do not store your IP address nor do we request you to provide personal information to use the chatbot.
+Communication takes place anonymously.

-As no personal data is processed, an agreement on data processing with Pickaxe Project is not required.
+Since no personal data is processed, a data processing agreement with Pickaxe Project is not required.
 The use is based on our legitimate interest in efficiently answering general inquiries (Art.
-6 para.
-1 lit. f GDPR).
+6 (1) (f) GDPR).

-For more information on data protection at Pickaxe Project, please refer to the provider's privacy policy: https://beta.pickaxeproject.com/privacy.
+For further information on data protection at Pickaxe Project, we refer to the provider's privacy policy: https://beta.pickaxeproject.com/privacy.

 Changes to this Privacy Policy

-We reserve the right to adapt this privacy policy to ensure that it always meets the current legal requirements or to implement changes to our services in the privacy policy, for example, when introducing new services.
-For your subsequent visit, the new privacy policy will then apply.
+We reserve the right to adapt this privacy policy to ensure it meets current legal requirements or to implement changes in our services within the privacy policy, for example, with the introduction of new services.
+For your next visit, the new privacy policy will apply.